 The Ethernet connection is used for flashing, downloading, and debugging images and applications.
-Connect the cross-over Ethernet cable to the Ethernet connector on the target, X9, and appropriate network card on the host.
-LINK (green) and SPEED (yellow) LEDs on the connector verify the connection.
+Connect the cross-over Ethernet cable to the Ethernet connector on the target, X12, and appropriate network card on the host.
+LED D15 (green) on the Carrier Board verifies the connection.